We’ll provide you with all the information and support you need to get started with your new diet and healthier life.

 How much weight will I lose on the 2-week keto challenge?

-This is highly individual, but it’s typical to lose between 4 and 8 pounds (2 – 4 kilos) in the two weeks.5 Some lose more, some lose less.
+This is highly individual, but most people lose between 3 and 15 pounds (1.5 to 7 kilos) in the two weeks.6 Some lose more, some lose less.

-Two weeks are enough to get through early difficulties – like sugar abstinence – and to start experiencing the true benefits of a keto diet.6 It’s not a huge undertaking and basically anyone can commit to this challenge for two weeks.
+Two weeks are enough to determine your own response to the diet and to get through early difficulties — like removing sugar from your diet.
+It’s enough time to start experiencing the true benefits of a keto diet and to know if you want to continue.7 It’s not a huge undertaking, and basically anyone can commit to this challenge for two weeks.
 Are you up for it?

 How many carbs are allowed in the challenge?

-Meal plans and recipes are designed to stay below 20 grams of net carbs per day (fiber not included), for maximum effect.7
+Meal plans and recipes are designed to stay below 20 grams of net carbs per day (fiber not included) for maximum effect.8

 What if I decide to stop before the challenge is over?